ePages-de/restdocs-api-spec/README.md

 Name | Description | Default value
 ---- | ----------- | -------------
 title | The title of the application.
-Used for the `title` attribute in the [com.epages.restdocs.apispec.postman.model.Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | `API documentation` description | A description of the application.
+Used for the `title` attribute in the [Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | `API documentation` description | A description of the application.
 Used for the `description` attribute in the [Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | empty version | The version of the api.
-Used for the `version` attribute in the [com.epages.restdocs.apispec.postman.model.Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | project version format | The format of the output OpenAPI file - supported values are `json` and `yaml` | `json` tagDescriptionsPropertiesFile | A yaml file mapping tag names to descriptions.
+Used for the `version` attribute in the [Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | project version format | The format of the output OpenAPI file - supported values are `json` and `yaml` | `json` tagDescriptionsPropertiesFile | A yaml file mapping tag names to descriptions.
 These are populated into the top level ` [Tags attribute](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tag-object) | no default - if not provided no tags created. separatePublicApi | Should the plugin generate an additional OpenAPI specification file that does not contain the resources marked as private | `false`